 |1||First Nations/First Cultures/First Stories

-Reading – Reading and understanding of Human Rights and social injustice and diverse cultures in Canada – Review and extend their understanding of literacy elements.
+Reading – Reading and understanding of Human Rights, social injustice, and diverse cultures in Canada, then review and extend their understanding of literacy elements

-Writing Examining Canada’s treatment of its aboriginal peoples into modern prose and the writing of narratives and personal response journals Develop the structure of a short story.
+Writing Examining Canada’s treatment of its aboriginal peoples into modern prose and the writing of narratives plus personal response journals to develop the structure of a short story

-Listening and Speaking Dramatic readings and oral presentations.
-Demonstrate their ability to apply the elements of a short story and connecting to themes.
+Listening and Speaking Dramatic readings and oral presentations, demonstrate their ability to apply the elements of a short story and connect its themes

-Summative Evaluation Produce a short story or personal writing (letter writing) that expresses their ability to apply short story elements.
+Summative Evaluation Produce a short story or personal writing (e.g. letter writing) that expresses ability to apply short story elements

 |2||Media Studies: Unpacking Propaganda

-Reading Language of media and a variety media (advertisements, commercials, photographs, works of art etc.
+Reading Language of media using a variety of examples (advertisements, commercials, photographs, works of art, etc.

-Writing Explain relationships between some important aspects of geography and history and current Canadian issues.
-Read a variety of resources from other cultural organizations and perspectives.
-Understand and compare diverse perspectives.
+Writing Explain relationships between some important aspects of geography, history and current Canadian issues with a variety of resources from other cultural organizations and perspectives.
+Understand and compare diverse perspectives

-Listening and Speaking Note-taking, completing graphic organizers, and answering comprehension questions including grammar, etc.
+Listening and Speaking Note-taking, completing graphic organizers, and answering comprehension questions including grammar, punctuation, etc.

-Socio-cultural Competence and Media Literacy Evaluate the effectiveness of their own and peers’ media and current events research presentation.
+Socio-Cultural Competence and Media Literacy Evaluate the effectiveness of their own and peers’ media plus current events research presentation

-Summative Assessment Oral and written presentation and research project (newspaper article).
+Summative Assessment Oral and written presentation with research project (e.g. newspaper article)

 |3||Making a Difference

-Reading Analysis and study of essays, short stories, poetry, film and an independently read novel Comparison of literary genre, study of the hero cycle in literature.
+Reading Analysis and study of essays, short stories, poetry, film, and an independently read novel with comparison of literary genre, study of the hero cycle in literature, etc.

-Socio-cultural Competence and Media Literacy Evaluate the effectiveness of their own and their peers work on current issues.
+Socio-Cultural Competence and Media Literacy Evaluate the effectiveness of their own and peers’ work on current issues

-Reading Locate and extract relevant information from written essays and debates and graphic texts for a variety of purposes.
+Reading Locate and extract relevant information from written essays, debates, and graphic texts for a variety of purposes

-Socio-cultural Competence and Media Literacy Identify and connect pieces with similar themes .
-Use English and non-verbal communication strategies appropriately in a variety of social contexts
+Socio-Cultural Competence and Media Literacy Identify and connect pieces with similar themes using English non-verbal communication strategies appropriately in a variety of social contexts

-Writing Types of essays: persuasive, descriptive, narrative, expository and parts of an essay: organization, thesis statement, writing a 5 paragraph Essay.use correctly the conventions of written English appropriate for this level, including grammar, usage, spelling, and punctuation; use the stages of the writing process.
+Writing 1.
+Types of essays: persuasive, descriptive, narrative, expository, and parts of an essay, noting organization, thesis statement, and 5 written paragraphs.
+2. Use correctly the conventions of written English appropriate for this level including grammar, usage, spelling, and punctuation throughout the writing process

-Summative Assessment Essay and paragraph writing (5 paragraphs persuasive essay.
+Summative Assessment Essay and paragraph writing (5 paragraph persuasive essay)

-Reading Novel Study Unit – Review and extend their understanding of a variety of literacy and stylistic devices in literature.
+Reading Novel study unit – Review and extend understanding of a variety of literary and stylistic devices in literature

-Writing Define personal interests of each character such as sports, hobbies, music, etc. in a summary report and develop the structure of stories.
+Writing Define personal interests of each character such as hobbies, interest, etc. in a summary report, and develop the structure of stories

-Listening and Speaking Present a portion of your final report.
+Listening and Speaking Present a portion of the final report

-Summative Assessment Complete a final report (Book Talk).
+Summative Assessment Complete a final report (e.g. book talk)

 |Final ExamThis is a proctored exam worth 30% of your final grade.||2 Hours|

-All course material is online, no textbook purchase required.
+All course material is online and no textbook purchase is required.
 Resources and reference for course materials will be provided on course webpage.
 Students are expected to watch and read all lecture videos and reading materials provided and complete relevant exercises at student’s time of continence.